liyao0123/SoftwareEngineering2021Desk3/Documentation/UXDesign.md

 ### Wireframes

+Wireframe is the first paper prototype we design for the website, the first screen is our home page.
+It includes navigation bar and the a body which is a wild animal picture.
+Another page is our game page which includes the question cards and button to switch cards.
+For the earth page, the first one is the default page when users enter the website, and the second one is the layout of animal details when users click these yellow points.

 ![Wireframes](pics/Wireframe.png)

 ### Interaction flow diagrams

+While design the wireframes, we consider the interaction flow of our users, and the design outcome is demonstrated below.

 ![Interaction](pics/FlowChart.png)

 ### Paper prototyping

 We made 6 screens for the prototype.
+While completing the final prototype, we improve the design and some interactions.
+For example, we use different color for the button is navigation bar to help user distinguish the current page and it is intuitional for them to click the other button.
+Moreover, in the game page, except for clicking the arrow at both side, users can click the question card they prefer to switch current question.
 In addition, we generated a interactive and clickable model for users to test via InVision, you can access the model by clicking the link below.

 [Clickable prototype](https://xiaojun507579.invisionapp.com/console/share/PQ2J2NHWAU/617500159)
 ![Prototype](pics/Prototype.png)